leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >
 > Notable, to keep the helloworld sample as simple as possible, it only contain a sync-return style method with a sync-interceptor.
-If you want to try with **promise** or **callback** completion hints invocation or any other advanced usages(e.g: `async/await`, `multiple interceptors`, `interceptor slot context`, `recursive callback stack`, etc), please refer to [unit test cases](https://github.com/leezhenghui/tsnode-proxify/blob/master/test/proxify.test.ts) for more details.
+If you want to try with **promise** or **callback** completion hints invocation or any other advanced usages(e.g: `async/await`, `multi-interceptors(w/ mixed-styles)`, `interceptor slot-context`, `recursive callback handler`, etc), please refer to [unit test cases](https://github.com/leezhenghui/tsnode-proxify/blob/master/test/proxify.test.ts) for more details.

 ### Run Unit Tests